AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/validation-summary.md

 ## Viewing Results

-The results of the function will be displayed in the results section just below the code editor.
-When a validation result is `unknown` or `not matched` and the `events` array has one or more `uuids`, then those events will be highlighted in the timeline with the following colors:
+The results of the function are displayed in the results section below the code editor.
+If the validation result is `unknown` or `not matched` and the `events` array has one or more `uuids`, the events will be highlighted in the timeline with the following colors:
 * Green - matched
 * Orange - unknown
 * Red - not matched